luser-dr00g/sexp.c/README.md

 What's a hackish way to do a ceiling divide on integers?
 2015/02/12 (Kaz saves the day, again) https://groups.google.com/d/topic/comp.lang.c/fXEAmat6-Pk/discussion

-For the example statements from the Micro Manual for Lisp (amended to restrict atoms to a maximum of 5 characters),
+For the example statements from the Micro Manual for Lisp.

     josh@Z1 ~/sexp.c
     $ cat test